chibisnorlax/acnhbeginners/walkthrough/day 1.md

   2. You can purchase and sell things by talking to Timmy in Resident Services.
   3. Tom Nook offers a free DIY workshop, where your character learns how to craft.
 - Talking to Timmy will allow you to purchase things like small furniture items, flimsy tools, plants (flower seeds and tree saplings), medicine, and more.
-  - Press "R" and "L" to toggle between the two pages of items.
+  - Press <span class="icon-R"></span> and <span class="icon-L"></span> to toggle between the two pages of items.
 - Completing the **DIY workshop** allows you to learn DIY cards and obtain the DIY Recipes app on your NookPhone.
 Additionally, you learn the Flimsy Fishing Rod, Flimsy Bug Net, and Campfire DIYs.
 We recommend you craft both new tools for the next quest.

 ## Unique critter collection
 - After doing the DIY workshop with Tom Nook, he will mention having an interest in the island's natural critters.
 You'll want to bring him **5 unique (different) bugs and/or fish** to complete this quest.
 - If you find a bug hopping around, crawling on the floor, or flying in the sky, you'll want to use your net.
   - To use your net hold it (open your pockets, select the net and select "equip/hold").
-Hold down "A" to slowly walk towards a bug (this is useful for bugs that fly/crawl away when they notice you).
-When you are 1 or 2 paces away or close enough let go of the "A" button to swing your net!
-You can also just walk up to some bugs and press "A" without sneaking up on them.
+Hold down <span class="icon-A"></span> to slowly walk towards a bug (this is useful for bugs that fly/crawl away when they notice you).
+When you are 1 or 2 paces away or close enough let go of the <span class="icon-A"></span> button to swing your net!
+You can also just walk up to some bugs and press <span class="icon-A"></span> without sneaking up on them.
 - You can also give Tom Nook fish!
   - See a fish shadow in the water?
 Grab your fishing rod!
-When on the edge of the water, press "A" to cast your line.
+When on the edge of the water, press <span class="icon-A"></span> to cast your line.
 The fish will nibble at your lure 0-5 times, which will emit a weak vibration* and soft splashing noises.
-When you feel a stronger vibration<sup>*</sup>, hear a louder, snappier splash (a "ker-plunk" noise), and see the lure sink beneath the water's surface, press "A" again to reel in your fish.
+When you feel a stronger vibration<sup>*</sup>, hear a louder, snappier splash (a "ker-plunk" noise), and see the lure sink beneath the water's surface, press <span class="icon-A"></span> again to reel in your fish.
 Be fast!
 Some fish require a quick reaction time to reel in, otherwise they will swim away.
   - Make sure you cast your line where the fish can see it, otherwise they will not notice your lure.
 You can cast and recast your line, just make sure you don't reel it in after they notice it or they will get scared off.

 <sup>*</sup> Note: Vibration not applicable on Switch Lites.